Polirecyliente/SGConocimiento/Programming/01_Programming_definitions.md

 ::: term
 **Variable**
   : A form of naming data.
 In most programming languages data is hold in memory, and variables are made to point to that data in memory.
 Calculations can be done with variables, the results can be hold in variables.
+The data being hold by a variable is called the 'value' of the variable.
 :::

 ::: term